Ach113/shellGPT/README.md

 to be able to use chatGPT within the PyCharm terminal.

 ## Planned features
-1. add option to log messages by specifying `--log`
+1. add a way to load logged messages into the model
-2. load logged messages to the model
+2. allow storing specific queries/answers using `>` operator